robot5000-design/ms2/README.md

 - Gitpod - IDE used.
 - HTML - Base structural language.
 - CSS - Language used for styling.
-- Javascript - for application functionality and DOM manipulation.
+- JavaScript - for application functionality and DOM manipulation.

 _Libraries:_

 - jQuery 3.5.1 - used to speed up selection of elements in javascript.
 - Bootstrap 4.5.2 - Used to help with grid layout and screen size responsiveness.
-- Javascript, Popper.js, and jQuery as part of Bootstrap.
+- JavaScript, Popper.js, and jQuery as part of Bootstrap.
 - Font Awesome for icons.
 - Google Fonts for Pangolin font.

 _Hosting and Version Control:_

-- Github - Holding repository and hosting site.
+- GitHub - Holding repository and hosting site.
 - Git - Version control.

 _Others:_